YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPRESTERR
 -----------------

-MUPRESTERR, MUPIP RESTORE aborted due to preceding errors
+MUPRESTERR, MUPIP restore aborted due to preceding errors

 MUPIP Error: This indicates that a RESTORE operation failed, which left the database in an indeterminate state.